Please note: Entitlement to a free childcare place does not guarantee a place at any one provider or a particular

 Eligible working families with children aged 3 to 4 years are entitled to 30 hours of free childcare a week, for 38 weeks of the year.
 This is a total of 1,140 free hours a year.

 Eligible children can receive the 30 hours from the start of the term following their third birthday.
 Families are no longer entitled to the 30 hours when they start full-time education (i.e. reception year at school).
 Parents must register for the 30 hour offer on the Childcare Choices website the term before they want to start taking their 30 hour entitlement.
 Parents must renew their code every 3 months to remain eligible.
-Children starting a 30 hours place in Spring Term 2019 MUST have a live code on the 1st January 2019 to receive their 30 hour entitlement.
+Children starting a 30 hours place in Summer Term 2019 MUST have a live code on the 1st April 2019 to receive their 30 hour entitlement.

 If you are a parent who is unable to find suitable childcare, please contact EYCommissioning@northtyneside.gov.uk